Comparison of Unicode encodings: Processing time

-Text with variable-length encoding such as UTF-8 or UTF-16 is harder to process if there is a need to work with individual code units, as opposed to working with sequences of code units.
-Searching is unaffected by whether the characters are variable sized, since a search for a sequence of code units does not care about the divisions (it does require that the encoding be self-synchronizing, which both UTF-8 and UTF-16 are).
+Text with variable-length encoding such as UTF-8 or UTF-16 is harder to process if there is a need to work with individual code units as opposed to working with code points.
+Searching is unaffected by whether the characters are variably sized since a search for a sequence of code units does not care about the divisions.
+However, it does require that the encoding be self-synchronizing, which both UTF-8 and UTF-16 are.
 A common misconception is that there is a need to "find the nth character" and that this requires a fixed-length encoding; however, in real use the number n is only derived from examining the n−1 characters, thus sequential access is needed anyway.

-When character sequences in one endian order are loaded onto a machine with a different endian order, the characters need to be converted before they can be processed efficiently (or two processors are needed).
-Byte-based encodings such as UTF-8 do not have this problem.
-UTF-16BE and UTF-32BE are big-endian, UTF-16LE and UTF-32LE are little-endian.